The latest update to this website was at 11am Tuesday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s mostly clear with some cloudy areas early this morning, with a very cold low temperature of 37.5 degrees at my place…this breaks my low temperature record of 37.9 degrees many years ago!
+It’s mostly clear early this morning, with a low temperature of 51 degrees at my place…with the relative humidity 73%

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model